Oksana Pavilionis

 Charles Zaremba

-Charles Zaremba has been playing the violin for nine years and currently serves as Assistant Principal in the violin section in the Arkansas Symphony Youth Orchestra (ASYO).
+Charles Zaremba has been playing the violin and viola for ten years and currently serves as assistant concertmaster in the violin section in the Arkansas Symphony Youth Orchestra (ASYO).
 He has a natural ability to connect with learners, making lessons both engaging and productive.

 Charles is passionate about guiding students through their musical journey, starting with the fundamentals of music theory, composition, timing, and tempo.
 His goal is to equip students with the essential skills needed to advance to higher levels of proficiency.